Holistic Treatment For Osteosarcoma In Dogs

 Tripods & Osteosarcoma In Dogs

 Deciding to amputate a dog's leg because of osteosarcoma can be a very difficult decision.
 It is important to consider all of the positives and negatives for your dog.
 The age of your dog and its overall health (other than the cancer) are two of the most important determining factors.
 A senior dog with kidney disease may have a much more difficult recovery than a 3-year-old dog with no other health issues.
 The size of the tumor, location of the tumor and metastasis are other considerations.
+Bone cancer in dogs leg or bone cancer in dogs foot are much easier to treat surgically than bone cancer in dogs jaw.

 Bone cancer causes excruciating pain and weakens the bones, making dogs more likely to fracture a leg.
 Deciding to remove a dog's leg is a palliative treatment for osteosarcoma.
 It relieves the pain.
 Amputation along with chemotherapy can give you more quality time with your dog.